Comparison of temperatures

 Entry requirements for British citizens:

-If you are visiting Vietnam, your passport should be valid for 6 months from the date you arrive.
-A number of British nationals have been refused entry and exit due to their passport being damaged.
 Make sure your passport is in good condition before arriving in Vietnam.
 Being refused entry can result in significant cost and a long stay at the airport.
 British Nationals can enter Vietnam for up to 45 days for tourism without needing to apply for a visa.
 Legal information and/or information outside the scope of these notes regarding entry requirements can only be obtained directly from the embassy or one of your destination country‘s general consulates.
 Citizens of other countries are advised to enquire about the applicable entry requirements from their respective embassy.
 You are solely responsible for applying for, and presenting, any visa that may be required.

 Whilst we endeavour to provide guidance where necessary, we can not be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.